JohnnyXavier/johnnyxavier.github.io/_posts/java/2021-06-25-language-java-reactive-functional-pipelines.md

 each one of te steps can be skipped if the message is properly marked, and as you can see, we don't actually know how things are being done... but we do know WHAT is being done...<br>
 it is very easy to figure out what our engine is about, and if for example tomorrow you don't want to have cache anymore... you can comment the cache line, that's it, all the code behind it is gone, almost like a built in naive feature flag.<br>
-Of course, with minimum effort each service could be configured via externalized configuration, to always be skipped transforming it into a powerful on engine feature flag!
+Of course, with minimum effort each service could be configured via externalized configuration, to always be skipped transforming it into a powerful on-engine feature flag!

 now, let's see how a common service work.